 Pikakari beach

 When talking about Paljassaare peninsula we can’t miss Pikakari beach.
 All paths basically start from there.
 It’s an official public beach and recreation area since 2006 featuring toilets, changing cabins, a volleyball court, swings, a children’s playground, benches and lifeguards on duty during summer months (June – August).
+There is also an outdoor gym.
 If you don’t like sand it’s also possible to use lawn around the beach.

 You can walk down the Katariina Quay (Katariina kai) to the sea and see beautiful panorama view of the Tallinn and ships that cross by.
 It was constructed as a part of a battery of the Peter the Great sea fortress.